iGEM-Engineering/iGEM-DBTL-bootcamp/3_test/3_test.md

 - Our goal is to generate data that is shareable and comparable.

 ### The Controls
+With a **negative control**, a non-GFP expressing plasmid in _E. coli_, we can establish a baseline of fluorescence in _E. coli_, as this will account for background fluorescence in the cells and other noise.
+This negative control should also be similar to our other constructs to account for similar burden placed on the cell through origin of replication, resistance, promoter, etc.

+With a **positive control**, a known GFP expressing plasmid in _E. coli_, we can ensure our experimental setup (experimental conditions, instrument, etc) can detect GFP.
+The positive control should also provide robust GFP expression and have been measured previously, as it can provide a reference to interpret the relative strength of GFP expression in experimental samples.

 ### High-throughput

-To properly characterize our constructs, we need a robust enough data set for it to be statistically signigicant.
-With several constructs, we will want to test a few colonies from each, and have a few technical replicates.
+To properly characterize our constructs, we need a sufficiently robust data set to achieve statistical significance.
+For each construct, we plan to test a few colonies and include a few technical replicates:

-That would be 5 constructs * 3 colonies each * 4 technical replicates = **60 samples!**
+**5 constructs × 3 colonies each × 4 technical replicates = 60 samples**
-And that is for just one time-point!
+And that is just for one time point!

+As you can see, the number of samples and measurements increases quickly with additional constructs, replicates, conditions, or time points.
-You can see how the number of samples we need to measure can increase dramatically, so we should have a high-throughput way of measuring OD and fluorescence for these samples.
+Your projects will likely exceed this number of samples in a single To manage this scale efficiently, we need a high-throughput method for measuring OD and fluorescence.

-A plate reader will let us do that, and they are common in most academic labs, or shared equipment between labs.
+Plate readers are well-suited for this purpose.
+They are commonly available in most academic labs or as shared equipment between labs.

-### Fluoresence
+### Fluorescence
-If you were to measure a well of cell culture for fluoresnce, you would get a reading of arbritrary values of total fluoresnce, in that well.
-But you wouldn't actually know the amount of fluorescent molecules, in this case proteins, by
+If you were to measure the fluorescence of a well of cell culture, you would obtain an arbitrary value representing total fluorescence in that well.

-With a negative control, you would at least be able to measure an account for background fluoresnce of E. coli cells.
-First, teams were asked to complete a series of calibration measurements by measuring LUDOX and water, and also making a standard curve of both fluorescein and silica microspheres.
-Next, each team transformed the plasmid devices into E. coli and selected transformants on chloramphenicol plates.

-#### The Calibrant
+But you would not know the amount (or estimate) of fluorescent molecules (proteins, in this case)

-With a calibrant like fluorescein we can create a solution with a known concentration, a known number of fluorescein molecules per well.
+With a calibrant like **fluorescein** we can create a solution with a known concentration, a known number of fluorescein molecules per well.
-The number of molecules per arbitrary fluorescence unit can then be estimated by dividing the expected number of molecules in each well by the measured fluorescence for the well; a similar computation can be made for concentration.
+The number of molecules per arbitrary fluorescence unit can then be estimated by dividing the expected number of molecules in each well by the measured fluorescence for the well.
-The NanoCym 950 nm monodisperse silica nanoparticles (microspheres, for short) are similar in size and optical properties to bacterial cells.
-Therefore one microsphere is approximately equal to one bacterial cell, and if we have a known quanitity of microspheres in solution, we can use those as a calibrant for optical density/bacterial cell count.

 ### Optical Density
 When we take our measurements of fluorescence we want to ensure that we have similar concentrations of cells in each sample.
 Optical density at a wavelength of 600 nm (OD600) is common measurement for estimating the number of cells in a culture.
 With a plate reader these OD measurements are quick, cheap, simple, and high-throughput.

-However, OD600 measurements do not actually provide a direct measure of cell count.
+However, OD600 measurements do not provide a direct measure of cell count.
-So if we want to compare cell counts between experiments, we need a calibration protocol, with a comparison to a reference material.
+So to compare cell counts between experiments, we need a calibration protocol with a reference material.

-#### The Calibrant
-The NanoCym 950 nm monodisperse silica nanoparticles (microspheres, for short) are similar in size and optical properties to bacterial cells.
+The NanoCym 950 nm monodisperse **silica nanoparticles** (**microspheres**, for short) are similar in size and optical properties to bacterial cells.
-Therefore one microsphere is approximately equal to one bacterial cell, and if we have a known quanitity of microspheres in solution, we can use those as a calibrant for optical density/bacterial cell count.
+With a known quanitity of microspheres in solution, we can create a standard curve that will serve as a calibrant for optical density/bacterial cell count.
+This allows the conversion of OD600 measurements into an estimated equivalent number of cells.

 ### Knowledge Check